JodisKripe/JoCrypt/README.md

 Download the folder as a whole and do not segment it.

 ### 'Root' is the executable and 'brin' is the setup.
+You can also use the Shortcuts of both and apply icon of choice.

 ## Packages
 ### Make sure these packages are installed in your system: